 |Estimated Nutrient Content|

-The second ingredient includes fish broth.
-Broths are nutritionally empty.
-Yet because they add moisture to a dog food they are a common finding in many canned products.
+The second ingredient is salmon broth.
+Broths are of only modest nutritional value.
+Yet because they add both flavor and moisture to a dog food, they are a common addition component in many canned products.

 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.

 The seventh ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.

 However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.